 These principles form the foundation of the Irish legal system, guiding the development and application of laws to maintain a just and democratic society.

-To study law in Ireland, there are no specific mandatory subjects that a student must have studied at the secondary level.
-However, it is beneficial to have a strong academic background in subjects like English, History, Politics, or Social Sciences, as they can provide a solid foundation for understanding legal principles and concepts.
+There are no specific mandatory subjects that a student must have studied at the secondary level to study law in Ireland.
+However, having a strong academic background in subjects like English, History, Politics, or Social Sciences is beneficial, as they can provide a solid foundation for understanding legal principles and concepts.

 The number of hours lawyers work in Ireland can vary depending on their specific roles, work settings, and caseloads.
 On average, lawyers in Ireland typically work around 40 to 50 hours per week.

-Having an Irish law degree can be beneficial in many countries, as legal education typically covers fundamental principles of law that are applicable in various jurisdictions.
+Having an Irish law degree can be beneficial in many countries, as legal education typically covers fundamental law principles applicable in various jurisdictions.

 SI-Ireland specialises in selecting the right Irish university for international students by reviewing your academic background, discussing your career goals and helping you apply.
 Our application services can help you achieve your dream of studying in Ireland.